About the South African National Space Agency (SANSA)

 - Testimonial forms are to be written by the candidate’s acting supervisor

-- Should you have any further enquiries or concerns regarding the SANSA Postgraduate Bursaries 2021, please send in your questions to this provided e-mail address: [email protected]
+- Should you have any further enquiries or concerns regarding the SANSA Postgraduate Bursaries 2024, please send in your questions to this provided e-mail address: [email protected] and [email protected].

 Reference: SANSA Bursary Programmes